smart-football-table/smart-football-table-ledcontrol/README.md

 However, the Arduino seems to be not fast enough to manage the data send since it is very limited both in processing speed and the size of the serial buffer.

 Scenes visualized using the stripe:
--Goals: Whole stripe blinks in the goal getting team's color)
+* Goals: Whole stripe blinks in the goal getting team's color)
--Fouls: Whole stripe blinks yellow
+* Fouls: Whole stripe blinks yellow
--Score: The score of both teams in visualized during the game -Game over: Whole stripe blinks in the winning team's color)
+* Score: The score of both teams in visualized during the game
+* Game over: Whole stripe blinks in the winning team's color)
--Idle: Plays some animation if non one is playing
+* Idle: Plays some animation if non one is playing

 The stripe can also be used to lighten the football table.
--Foreground color: No matter what else should be displayed, only the foreground color is shown.
+* Foreground color: No matter what else should be displayed, only the foreground color is shown.
 This can be used to have the brightest possible light on the table by selecting white as color (#FFFFFF) or any other RGB color
-Background color: All not active (black) leds can be turned on, also any RGB color is supported
+* Background color: All not active (black) leds can be turned on, also any RGB color is supported

 ## Docker
 You can either run docker in privileged mode (```--privileged```) or pass in the device(s) available in the container